Haozong-Zeng/PyMouse-Lifter/README.md

 ## Depth Anything
 This folder contains everything you need: getting pseudo labels, fine-tuning models, and doing real-time behavior classification.
 Synthetic & real datasets are being compressed and uploaded; download links can be found in metric_depth/data/PyMouse_HQ; more data coming.
 ## PyMouse Lifter Classification
 This folder contains the codes and data to validate the behavioral classifiers mentioned in the paper.
+Details of the features used for classification can be found in Feature-Definition.md
 ## LED delay measurement
 This folder contains the codes and data to validate the delay & FPS estimation with flashing LEDs.
 To replicate the experiment, go to Depth Anything folder.